 Stewards as Representatives.

 Stewards, as part of their representational responsibilities, may participate in the resolution of bargaining unit employees’ grievances and concerns.
 Stewards are authorized to investigate and process grievances and carry out representational responsibilities as representatives of the Union for the bargaining unit.
+Stewards also coach and mentor new stewards.

 Employee(s) will have the right to request and to have a representative present during investigatory interviews (as provided in Section 37.4), meetings regarding disciplinary action, meetings regarding grievances, and conferences/discussions with management to discuss the employee’s concerns.
 Management will either grant the request for Union representation or terminate the meeting, conference, or discussion.